Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

 \subsection{Implementation Details}

-We employ Stable Diffusion v2.1\footnote{We leverage Stable Diffusion v2.1 from Hugging Face} \cite{rombach2022high} as the conditional diffusion model to evaluate the performance of the proposed training methods.
+We employ Stable Diffusion v2.1 \cite{rombach2022high} as the conditional diffusion model to evaluate the performance of the proposed training methods.
 For efficient training, we adopt LoRA with a rank of 16.
 The AdamW \cite{loshchilov2018decoupled} optimizer is employed with a learning rate of 0.0001 and a weight decay of 0.01.
 Gradients are clipped to a maximum value of 1, with a gradient accumulation step of 1.
 The number of training steps is set to 30,000 for RAF-DB\_B, 10,000 for RAF-DB\_C, and 2,000 for SFEW 2.0.
 Experiments are conducted on RTX4090 GPUs with a total batch size of 64.
 The model is trained on images with a resolution of $256\times256$.
 Images are aligned and cropped to a resolution of $512\times512$ using MTCNN \cite{zhang2016joint}, then resized to $256\times256$.
 Random horizontal flipping is applied as the only data augmentation technique.